 These features, combined with cPanel/WHM/DNSOnly, make deployment and provisioning of new servers unbelievably rapid and straightforward.

 Ok!
 Since we’ve finished with some housekeeping items, let’s dive into the meat of the process.
 First things first, you’ll need to sign-up for Amazon Web Services.
 The sign-up process is very straightforward, but you may have a wait a few minutes for the account creation to complete, allowing you to access all the services in the AWS Marketplace.

 After successfully creating an account, let’s start by navigating to the cPanel & WHM AMI in the AWS Marketplace.

 Disclaimer #2: cPanel’s support team only support the official cPanel & WHM AMI.
 Check to see that cPanel is listed as the creator.

 Once on the cPanel & WHM for Linux page, navigate to the top-right corner and click “Continue to Subscribe.”
-You will be taken to a “Subscribe to this software” page which you review the Terms and Conditions.
-After which, you will simply “Continue to Configuration” which again is located at the top-right corner.
+You will be taken to a “Subscribe to this software” page, which you review the Terms and Conditions.
+After this, you will simply “Continue to Configuration,” which again can be found at the top-right corner.

 Upon arrival to the Configuration page, you will be presented with the Fulfillment Option, Software Version, and Region.
-For the Software Version, we recommend the most recent version of cPanel, and for Region, double check that AWS automatically selected the correct region.
-If this is not correct, simply click Region and select a new region.
+For the Software Version, we recommend the most recent version of cPanel, and for Region, double-check that AWS automatically selected the correct region.
+If this is not correct, simply click Region and choose a new region.